baumlab/Robinson_etal_2018_CoralReefs/README.md

 **[scripts/BRT_optimize_decoupled.R](scripts/BRT_optimize_decoupled.R)** fits and optimizes BRTs for uninhabited and inhabited island datasets (decoupling analysis)

+*Be aware that BRT optimization functions are essentially loops of boosted models.
+These can be computationally intensive and will eat your computer if you aren't careful.
+Please refer to [Elith and Leathwick (2017)](https://cran.r-project.org/web/packages/dismo/vignettes/brt.pdf) for details on BRT approaches used here.*

 ****

 In the **[results](results/)** folder, Rdata files contain optimum BRTs for each analysis.
 File names indicate the response variable and fitted dataset: